-Hypotension and Hypertension
+Hypotension and Hypertension 5.2

-Desmopressin acetate may cause hypotension (with compensatory increase in heart rate) or hypertension.
+Pypotension and Pyperension Desmopressin acetate may cause hypotension (with compensatory increase in heart rate) or hypertension.
 Monitor blood pressure during desmopressin acetate administration, particularly in patients with a history of coronary artery insufficiency and/or hypertensive cardiovascular disease [see Adverse Reactions (6), Drug Interactions (7.2)]

-Increased Risk of Thrombosis in Patients with von Willebrand's Disease Type IIB Use of desmopressin acetate in patients with Type IIB von Willebrand's disease may re in platelet aggregation, thrombocytopenia, and possibly thrombosis.
+Increased Risk of Thrombosis in Patients with von Willebrand's Disease Type IIB Use of desmopressin acetate in patients with Type IIB von Willebrand's disease may result in platelet aggregation, thrombocytopenia, and possibly thrombosis.
+5.3

-Hypersensitivity Reactions
+Hypersensitivity Reactions 5.4

-Hypersensitivity Reactions Hypersensitivity reactions including anaphylaxis have been reported with intravenous and intransasl desmopressin acetate, including cases of fatal anaphylaxis with intravenous desmopressin acetate.
+Hypersensitivity Reactions Hypersensitivity reactions including anaphylaxis have been reported with intravenous and intranasal desmopressin acetate, including cases of fatal anaphylaxis with intravenous desmopressin acetate.
 Desmopressin acetate injection is contraindicated in patients with known hypersensitivity to desmopressin acetate or to any of the components of desmopressin acetate injection [see Contraindications (4)].
 It is not known whether antibodies to desmopressin acetate injection are produced after repeated injections.
-Monitor patients for signs or symptoms of hypersensitivity reaction during administration, interrupt treatment should a reaction occur, and manage medically.
-Permanently discontinue for serious hypersensitivity reaction [see Adverse Reactions (6)].
+Monitor patients for signs or symptoms of hypersensitivity reactions during administration, interrupt treatment should a reaction occur, and manage medically.
+Permanently discontinue for serious hypersensitivity reactions (6)].

-Fluid Retention
+5.5 Fluid Retention